-Haoyu Liu is a first-year PhD student in the School of Informatics at the University of Edinburgh.
+Haoyu Liu is a second-year PhD student in the School of Informatics at the University of Edinburgh.
 He received B.Sc. degrees from the University of Edinburgh and the South China University of Technology in May 2019.
 His research focuses on developing machine learning tools for IoT and Network Security.

 Yini Fang is a second-year MPhil student in the School of Informatics at the University of Edinburgh.
 She is investigating mobile traffic analysis problems by applying a range of machine learning techniques, including reinforcement learning.

 Alec Diallo is a second-year PhD student at the University of Edinburgh.
 Previously, he worked in Paris as a machine learning research engineer.
 His current research seeks to bridge the gap between the ever-evolving nature of cyber threats and the security and privacy of users' data on networked systems, by using Artificial Intelligence to build automatic network threat detection and counteraction mechanisms.